When December rolls around I get a feeling.

 That’s definitely going to be the case when it comes to the half-truths and incomplete information passed along in the deluge of online publications (and offline too).

-After all, it’s called “tax planning” not “wait till the last second tax scramble”.
+After all, it’s called “tax planning” not “wait until the last second tax scramble”.